Want More TikTok Likes? Try 20 Proven Methods (2026)

 People love discovering the truth when it challenges something they thought was correct.
 Calling out popular misconceptions encourages them to share their opinions.

 Start by identifying myths that are widely believed in your niche.
-A skincare creator, for example, could debunk the idea that oily skin doesn’t need moisturizer.
-Providing clear explanations like referencing scientific studies or expert opinions can get more likes for the argument.
+A great example is dermatologist Dr. Zion Ko, who frequently goes viral by debunking common skincare myths, such as the idea that oily skin doesn’t need moisturizer.
+Providing clear explanations and referencing scientific studies gets her thousands of likes per video.

 6. Trigger The “Wait For It” Effect